Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

 In this section I turn to identification in the general choice model of Section \ref{sec:largerset}.
 Without a single preference parameter like $\epsilon$ that characterizes responsiveness to incentives for all units, we face the following question: what quantity might be identifiable from the data without the restrictive isoelastic model, but still help us to evaluate the effect of the FLSA on hours?

 Let us refer to the difference $\Delta_{it} := h_{0it} - h_{1it}$ between $h_0$ and $h_1$ as unit $it$'s \textit{treatment effect}.
-Recall that $h_0$ and $h_1$ are interpreted as potential outcomes, indicating what \textit{would} have happened had the firm faced either of two counterfactual pay schedules instead of the kink. $\Delta_{it}$ thus represents the causal effect of a one-period 50\% increase in worker $i$'s wage on their hours in week $t$: the difference between the hours that unit's firm would choose if the worker were paid at their straight-time rate versus at their overtime rate for all hours in that week (asuming quasi-linearity of firm preferences).
-As such we would expect that $\Delta_{it} \ge 0$.
-A unit's treatment effect can be contrasted with the ``effect of the kink'' quantity $h_{it}-h_{0it}$ introduced before, but importantly the two are related: by Eq. (\ref{hcases}) the effect of the kink is $-\Delta_{it}$ for all units working overtime.
+Recall that $h_0$ and $h_1$ are interpreted as potential outcomes, indicating what \textit{would} have happened had the firm faced either of two counterfactual pay schedules instead of the kink in a given week. $\Delta_{it}$ thus represents the causal effect of a one-time 50\% increase in worker $i$'s wage on their hours in week $t$.
+As this is the difference between the hours that unit's firm would choose if the worker were paid at their straight-time rate versus at their higher overtime rate for all hours in that week, we would expect that $\Delta_{it}$ tend to be positive.
+However, it is not required by the general choice model that $\Delta_{it} \ge 0$ for all units $it$ (see Appendix \ref{app:kinkdesign} for a discussion).

-In the isoelastic model $\Delta_{it}=h_{0it}\cdot (1-1.5^{\epsilon})$, representing a special case in which treatment effects are homogenous across units after a log transformation of the outcome: $\ln{h_{0it}}-\ln{h_{1it}} = |\epsilon|\cdot \ln 1.5$.
+In the isoelastic model $\Delta_{it}=h_{0it}\cdot (1-1.5^{\epsilon})$, representing a special case in which treatment effects are homogeneous across units after a log transformation of the outcome: $\ln{h_{0it}}-\ln{h_{1it}} = |\epsilon|\cdot \ln 1.5$.
 In general, we can expect $\Delta_{it}$ to vary much more flexibly across units, and a reasonable parameter of interest becomes a summary statistic of $\Delta_{it}$ of some kind.
 In particular, Eq. (\ref{hcases}) suggests that bunching is informative about the distribution of $\Delta_{it}$ among units ``near'' the kink.
 To see this, let $k=40$ denote the location of the kink, and write the bunching probability as: